About Us

 AID India was founded in 1992 by a group of friends and local volunteers, guided by a shared commitment to social justice and community care.

-Inspired by the motto “Treat the others as you would like to be treated” and the humanist principles of dignity, equality and nonviolence, we work to create a society where everyone can thrive, regardless of caste, religion or gender.
+Inspired by the motto “Treat others as you would like to be treated” and the humanist principles of dignity, equality and nonviolence, we work to create a society where everyone can thrive, regardless of caste, religion or gender.

 Our mission is to support children, women and people with disabilities through sustainable and inclusive development, fostering autonomy, dignity and long-term well-being.
 We do this by promoting education, women’s empowerment, disability support and sustainable livelihood opportunities.